ultrasupernew/sockrage/README.md

 #####Disable logging system

 Disabling the logging engine logging in Sockrage would improve time responses, server usage and let more storage capabilities to mongoDB.
-But if you do that, the statistics tool of Sockrage located in /#/statistics in the dashboard won't work anymore.
+But if you do that, the statistics tool of Sockrage located in `/#/statistics` in the dashboard won't work anymore.

-To disable it, just set to false the parameter "enable_logging".
+To disable it, just set to false the parameter `enable_logging`.

 ```
 	enable_logging: false